Key Takeaways

 The Problem: One Offer, No Competition

-When a single buyer makes a single offer, there is zero incentive to pay you a fair price.
-These companies know that most sellers who call them are motivated — facing foreclosure, dealing with divorce, managing an inherited property, or relocating quickly.
+When a single buyer makes a single offer, there is no incentive for them to offer a fair price.
+These companies know that most sellers who contact them are motivated (facing foreclosure, dealing with divorce, managing an inherited property, or relocating quickly).
 They price their offers accordingly.

 Many "we buy houses" operators in DFW are actually wholesalers.
 They put your home under contract at a low price, then sell that contract to a real investor for a markup.
-You get the lowest possible price while the wholesaler pockets the spread — often $10,000-$20,000 — without ever intending to buy your home themselves.
+You may receive a lower price while the wholesaler pockets the spread without ever intending to buy your home themselves.

 - Best for: Extreme urgency where every single day matters more than price